Probabilistic deconstruction of a theory of gravity, Part I: flat space: Aspects of JT gravity

 The Lorentzian theory in $\tAdS_2$ is defined by analytically continuing the renormalized action in \eqref{renI}, $S=\int dT\, \left({1 \over 2}g_{\mu\nu}\dot{X}^{\mu}\dot{X}^{\nu}+\ga \omega_{\mu}\dot{X}^{\mu}\right)$.
 In particular, a complete basis of quantum wavefunctions for the boundary particle is obtained by solving the time-independent Schr\"{o}dinger equation $H\psi=-{1 \over 2}\nabla^2 \psi=E' \psi$, where $\nabla_{\mu}=\p_{\mu}+\nu \omega_{\mu}$ is the covariant derivative acting on spinors with spin $\nu$.
 The energy $E'$ conjugate to renormalized time $T$ agrees with the fully renormalized energy $E$ up to a scheme-dependent additive constant.
 Using the scheme in the holographic limit described in the previous section, $E'=E-{\ga^2 \ov 2}+{1 \ov 8}$.
 Furthermore, using the relation between the Casimir $Q$ of the isometry group $\tSL(2,\RR)$ and the Laplacian acting on $\nu$-spinors, $-\nabla^2=Q+\nu^2$, \be E={s^2 \ov 2} \ee where $\lambda={1 \over 2}+i s$, $s >0$ is the Casimir eigenvalue of irreps forming the Hilbert space.\footnote{Note relative to \cite{KiSuh18}, we have changed notation as $E \to E'$, $E_{\Sch} \to E$.} The inner product defining the Hilbert space is an integral over all of $\tAdS_2$, $\braket{\psi_1}{\psi_2}=\int_{\tAdS_2}d^2 x \sqrt{-g}\,\psi^*_1(x)\psi_2(x)$.
 See Section 4 in \cite{KiSuh18} for a complete description of the Hilbert space, $\tSL(2,\RR)$-invariant operators on the Hilbert space, and the trace of such operators.

-For our purposes we will need to consider expectations values of products of projectors of the form given in \eqref{EVPPab}, evaluated with a thermal density matrix $\rho$.
-We will factor out of projectors which integrate to the identity $P(x)=\sqrt{-g(x)}\ketbra{x}{x}$ the non-fluctuating volume $\sqrt{-g}$, absorbing the latter into integration measures.
-Using the trace operation defined in the particle theory which factors out the infinite volume of $\tSL(2,\RR)$ from an integral over the Hilbert space,\footnote{The trace operation also contains a factor of ${1\ov 2}$ having to do with there being two boundaries of $\tAdS_2$.} \eg the one-point and two-point EVPP's are evaluated as
+For our purposes we will need to consider expectations values of products of projectors of the form given in \eqref{EVPPab}, involving projectors $P(x)=\ketbra{x}{x}$ onto a point of $\tAdS_2$ and a thermal density matrix $\rho$.\footnote{The projectors which integrate to one over the target space $\tAdS_2$ are actually $P(dx)=dx\sqrt{-g(x)}\ketbra{x}{x}$.
+However, since the measure $\calD x=dx\sqrt{-g}$ is non-dynamical and factors out of our calculations, we consider EVPP's involving $P(x)=\ketbra{x}$ instead.} Using the trace operation defined in the particle theory which factors out the infinite volume of $\tSL(2,\RR)$ from an integral over the Hilbert space, \eg the one-event and two-event EVPP's are evaluated as\footnote{The trace operation also contains a factor of ${1\ov 2}$ having to do with there being two boundaries of $\tAdS_2$.}

 Two $\tSL(2,\RR)$-invariant operators (note such an operator $\Psi$ is diagonal in energy, $\Psi=\int dE \,\Psi_E$) whose matrix elements were obtained in \cite{KiSuh18} enter these expressions: the operator $\textrm{P}$ encoding the density of states of the system $\rho(E)$, $\rho=\int dE\, Z^{-1}e^{-\beta E}\textrm{P}_E$, $Z=\int dE\, e^{-\beta E}\rho(E)$, and the identity operator $\textrm{I}$ whose matrix elements give the particle propagator in $\tAdS_2$.
 In terms of their matrix elements $\corr{x_1 | \Psi | x_2}\equiv \Psi(x_1; x_2)$ we have \be \corr{x_2 | e^{-i H T}\rho | x_1}=\int dE\, {e^{-\beta E-i E T} \ov Z}\textrm{P}_E(x_2; x_1), \quad \corr{x_1 | e^{i H T} | x_2}=\int dE \,e^{i E T}\,\textrm{I}_E(x_1; x_2). \ee